3N4N/blog/content/techtalk/2022-11-18-latex-tips.md

 Also be mindful of the whitespace at the beginning of your vebatim portion.
-Although LaTeX usually takes care of whitespaces properly, since it's a verbatim portion, LaTeX will render exactly you put it.
+Although LaTeX usually takes care of whitespaces properly, since it's a verbatim portion, LaTeX will render exactly as you put it.

 ## Duplicate a Slide in Beamer